aelzenaar/ncea-notes/README.md

 I do not intend to write modern physics notes for L2 at this point in time.

 ### Level Three
- * Modern physics (91525): notes on atomic spectra, the photoelectric effect, and atomic physics.

-In progress: set of notes on L3 externals (I have written the section on waves so far), plus notes on relativity and quantum mechanics for the modern physics standard.
+ * Waves (91523), mechanics (91524), modern physics (91525), and electromagnetism (91526): full set of notes, much terser and much longer than level 2, ideal for motivated students for self-study.
+A large amount of interest material in modern physics is included.

+I have removed the old modern physics sheets as they are now part of the above notes.

+## Classical Studies
+### Scholarship
+ * Aristophanes: practice questions and timeline.

+In progress: exam advice, homeworks for Alexander.
+Final plan is to have a full reading course written.

 ## Other in progress
-I hope to have a reading course for scholarship classical studies written at some point, as well as specific notes for scholarship physics.
+I hope to begin work on specific notes for scholarship physics at some point in 2018.
 I tend to like the ESA study guide for chemistry so currently have no notes planned (except perhaps for scholarship, but I do not feel that I know the material well enough to write that any time soon).

 Level 1 maths notes would also be nice but I am not sure that I am the right person to write them!